NICMx/Jool/doc/usr/usr-install.markdown

 ## Introduction

-Jool is two things:
+Jool is four things:

-1. A <a href="https://en.wikipedia.org/wiki/Loadable_kernel_module" target="_blank">kernel module</a> you can hook up to the Linux kernel.
-This is the main IPv6-IPv4 translating component and all you need for basic use.
-It has its own [installation document](mod-install.html).
+1. Two <a href="https://en.wikipedia.org/wiki/Loadable_kernel_module" target="_blank">kernel modules</a> you can hook up to the Linux kernel.
+One of them is a stateless translator and the other one is a stateful translator.
+They have their own [installation document](mod-install.html).
-2. A <a href="https://en.wikipedia.org/wiki/User_space" target="_blank">userspace</a> application which can be used to configure the module.
+2. Two <a href="https://en.wikipedia.org/wiki/User_space" target="_blank">userspace</a> applications which can be used to configure each module.

 This document explains how to obtain the binaries of the userspace application.